-To become a roster artist with South Central PaARTners, you must receive all the clearances required by the Pennsylvania Department of Education: http://dhs.pa.gov/publications/findaform/childabusehistoryclearanceforms/index.htm
+To become a rostered artist with South Central PaARTners, you must receive all the clearances required by the Pennsylvania Department of Education: http://dhs.pa.gov/publications/findaform/childabusehistoryclearanceforms/index.htm

 Please be aware that it can take up to 6 weeks to receive the results of these clearances, and you must have them all completed prior to being placed in a residency.

-If you have any trouble accessing or completing these forms, please contact Marci Nelligan, South Central PaARTners at Millersville University Program Coordinator, at 717-517-8725 or email@example.com.
+If you have any questions or concerns about clearances, please contact Marci Nelligan, South Central PaARTners at Millersville University Program Coordinator, at 717-517-8725 or email@example.com.